ABOUT JOSIE

 She is a partner in

-a boutique management counsel and public affairs agency working on geopolitical and development projects.
+a boutique management counsel and public affairs agency working on geopolitics and sustainability.

 Born in New Zealand, she has lived in the US and France.
 She grew up in the United Kingdom and read English and Theatre at Warwick University for a Bachelor of Arts with Honours.
 She has a Graduate Certificate in International Law from Victoria University of Wellington.
 Josie has limited knowledge of German, French and te reo Maori.